l50/goutils/magefiles/README.md

 # goutils/v2/magefiles

 `magefiles` provides utilities that would normally be managed and executed with a `Makefile`.
+Instead of being written in the make language, magefiles are crafted in Go and leverage the [Mage](https://magefile.org/) library.

+---

-Table of contents:
+## Table of contents

 - [Functions](#functions)
 - [Contributing](#contributing)